 For an electric operated roller door the basic override system when faced with a power cut is an internal winding manual mechanism to wind the door up through a geared section on the motor and the same in reverse to close.
 This does take time to perform and requires some effort and co ordination so is not ideal if you have any sort of disability or shoulder problem.
 The Hormann and Garador roller door do have a full release from the external fitted motor and a spring balance allowing simple push up and pull down operation when released.

 A sectional garage door is always primarily a manually operated door first and the electric motors are optional so when fitted to a door and requiring releasing in a power failure it is a simple matter of releasing the motor towing arm from inside or outside by the handle or a key mechanism and then the secgtional door can be lifted and closed as it would if it was a manual door, with the assistance of spring balance.

 Both the roller and sectional door motors can also have emergency battery back up systems installed to give several electric operations without mains power available.
 These should be carefully considered if you do have any physical disability or probelms with your shoulders or back.

-A conclusion is really not possible as the real trick is to always consider the sectional garage door as a very real option to the roller garage door before making a decision based simply on familiarity with the roller door mechanism.
+A conclusion is really not possible as the real trick is to always consider the sectional garage door as a very real option to the roller garage door before making a final decision based simply on familiarity with the roller door mechanism.
 The sectional garage door does win on most technical and design options and as we said at the start only has one negative point and that is only relevant to people who do not like tracks in their garage.
 Bear in mind though the tracks are normally higher than a normal up and over door as well as wider so tend to be out of the way and can be specified at different heights anyway if your ceiling is high.
 You make your own mind up but we are here to help with prices, technical information, sizes and installation details.